Crowder College

-Crowder College is a public community college in Neosho, Missouri.
+Crowder College is a public community college in Neosho, Missouri, in the United States.
 It serves the Community College District of Newton and McDonald counties in southwestern Missouri and other outlying areas.
-The school enrolled 4,398 in 2019.
+The school enrolled 3,864 in 2023.

 Established in 1963 on the grounds of the former Fort Crowder, the college grants certificates, diplomas, and associate degrees.
 Its name honors General Enoch Crowder, a prominent Missourian, soldier, and statesman, as well as the veterans of World War I, who received their training at Fort Crowder.

 Accreditation and affiliation

 Crowder College is accredited by the Higher Learning Commission and approved by the Missouri Department of Elementary and Secondary Education and Coordinating Board for Higher Education.
 Specific programs are approved or accredited by the Missouri State Board of Nursing, Teacher Education Certification, through the Department of Elementary and Secondary Education, and the National Institute for Automotive Excellence (ASE).

 Graduates of the Associate of Arts programs are admitted without examination to junior standing in all public universities and colleges in Missouri and many outside the state of Missouri.
-Crowder is an member of the Missouri Community College Association and the American Association of Community Colleges.
+Crowder is a member of the Missouri Community College Association and the American Association of Community Colleges.